huangjackson/v2vt/README.md

 demo.mp4

+* **Vocal isolation**: Isolation of vocals from source video using deep neural networks
+* **Transcription/translation**: Transcription and translation from source language using whisper
 * **Few-shot voice cloning**: Realistic voice cloning and TTS with as little as 5 seconds of audio from source video (currently supports English and Chinese)
-* **Transcription/translation**: Transcription and translation from source language using whisper
 * **Audio-based lip sync**: Alter faces in source video to match translated audio